think-in-universe/nearai/docs/index.md

 To create a benchmark, you need two things:

     1. A dataset in your `nearai` dataset registry.
-    2. A solver for the dataset implemented in the `nearai` library for said dataset.
+    2. A solver for the dataset implemented in the `nearai` library for that dataset.

     If you have a dataset and a solver, you can run a benchmark.